 Farmers do something similar when they try to distract predators like lions with poisoned carcasses on the edge of their property.

-Whether purposeful or not, these practices kill vultures and leave the carcasses to other scavengers; ones that do not have corrosive stomach acid that can eliminate microbes that causes illnesses like rabies, tetanus, gangrene, and cholera in humans.
+Whether purposeful or not, these practices kill vultures and leave the carcasses to be eaten by other scavengers; ones that do not have corrosive stomach acid that help eliminate illness-causing microbes that can bring rabies, tetanus, gangrene, and cholera to humans.
 Vulture conservation is a viable way to prevent a health crisis like the one in India, or even the one being experienced across the world with the COVID-19 pandemic.
 Contribute to this cause by demanding tighter restrictions on wildlife crimes, donating to vulture conservation efforts, and educating others.
 Even sharing this story can make a huge difference.

 To learn about Nature Rwanda’s Vulture Conservation program, follow this link: Get Involved.